 The bank's most important profit objective is to achieve a competitive return on equity.
-This is done through increased focus on risk-adjusted return.
+This is done inter alia through increased focus on risk pricing and risk-adjusted return.
 Principles and framework for internal control and risk management are enshrined in a risk management policy.
 This policy sets out guidelines for the group's overall approach to risk management and is designed to ensure that the group has an effective and appropriate process to that end.